Taw Phaya: Biography

 Taw Phaya was born on 22 March 1924 in Maymyo, British Burma to Ko Ko Naing, a former monk, and Princess Myat Phaya Galay who was the fourth daughter of King Thibaw and Queen Supayalat.

 He attended high school at St. Patrick's High School Moulmein and St. Paul's School in Rangoon.
 He worked as director of Thibaw Commercial Syndicate (TCS) Co.
 Ltd from 1951 to 1962.
 He was also Vice President of Association for Buddhism as the National Religion in 1958.

 On 4 May 1944, he married his first cousin, Princess Phaya Rita.
 She was the daughter of Prince Kodawgyi Naing and Princess Myat Phaya, who was the third daughter of Burma's last king, Thibaw Min and the sister of his mother.

 Taw Phaya family was not involved in politics, but supported the military caretaker government's anti-communist mission in 1959.
 The military officials focused on the Taw Phaya family to be used in the operation and invited them to come to Shwebo, which was the beginning of the Konbaung dynasty.
 After seeing local women spreading their hair to welcome the Taw Phaya family, the Tatmadaw thought it could compete with them for power.
 As a result, the military later ignored the royal family.

 Documentary film

 In 2017, Taw Phaya and his elder sister Hteik Su Phaya Gyi, nephew Soe Win, niece Devi Thant Sin appeared as the main characters of We Were Kings, a documentary film by Alex Bescoby and Max Jones.
 The film premiered in Mandalay on 4 November 2017 at the Irrawaddy Literary Festival and also screened in Thailand at the Foreign Correspondents' Club of Thailand.
 The film is about Myanmar's history, but also about the descendants of the last kings of Burma who lived unassuming lives in modern Myanmar, unrecognized and unknown.

 Death

-Taw Phaya died on 12 January 2019 at his Pyin Oo Lwin Residence.
-After his death, his eldest son, Richard Taw Phaya is presumed to be the Head of the Royal House of Konbaung, although no confirmation has been made since.
+Taw Phaya died on 12 January 2019 at his Pyin Oo Lwin residence.
+After his death, his eldest son, Richard Taw Phaya could be presumed to be the Head of the Royal House of Konbaung, although no confirmation has been made since.
+The more politically active nephew of Taw Phaya, Soe Win is more often seen as the current pretender.